 Re:Sound is the Canadian not-for-profit music licensing company dedicated to obtaining fair compensation for artists and record companies for their performance rights.
 On behalf of its members, representing thousands of artists and record companies, Re:Sound licenses recorded music for public performance, broadcast and new media.

-Created in 1997 (originally as NRCC), our member organisations are the Musicians’ Rights Organization Canada (MROC), ACTRA Recording Artists’ Collecting Society (ACTRA RACS), La société de gestion collective de l’Union des artistes (ArtistI), the Audio-Visual Licensing Agency (now Connect) and La société de gestion collective des droits des producteurs de phonogrammes et de vidéogrammes du Québec (SOPROQ).
+Created in 1997 (originally as NRCC), our member organisations are the Musicians’ Rights Organization Canada (MROC), ACTRA Recording Artists’ Collecting Society (ACTRA RACS), La société de gestion collective de l’Union des artistes (ArtistI), the Audio-Visual Licensing Agency (now Connect), La société de gestion collective des droits des producteurs de phonogrammes et de vidéogrammes du Québec (SOPROQ), Sony Music Entertainment Canada, Warner Music Canada Co., and Universal Music Canada Inc..

 The rights to equitable remuneration are the rights of artists (including feature performers, background musicians etc) and record companies to be paid fairly for the broadcast and public performance of their works.